securing/SCSVS/2.0/0x200-Components/0x203-C3-Oracle.md

 ## Control Objective

-If a project contains an Oracle smart contract, it is necessary to follow the standard and create a secure contract based on it.
+If a project builds an Oracle smart contract, it is necessary to follow the standard and create a secure contract based on it.
 Learn from past mistakes that have been identified and have solutions ready.

 Ensure that a verified contract satisfies the following high-level requirements:
 * Contract follows a tested and stable Oracle standard,